Farama-Foundation/PettingZoo/docs/classic/checkers.md

 #### Observation Space

-There are 32 habitable spaces in the game of checkers, numbered from left to right and top to bottom, such that every other square in a row is numbered.
-On even numbered rows (starting with 0) the second square is the first habitable position.
-On odd numbered rows, the first square is habitable.
+There are 32 occupiable spaces in the game of checkers, numbered from left to right and top to bottom, such that every other square in a row is numbered.
+On even numbered rows (starting with 0) the second square is the first occupiable position.
+On odd numbered rows, the first square is occupiable.

-The observation contains 4 planes, each which indicate the presence of a specific type of piece in the habitable locations of the board
+The observation contains 4 planes, each which indicate the presence of a specific type of piece in the occupiable locations of the board